 Vitamin D3 is a derivative of Vitamin D formed by ultraviolet light in the skin.
 It is critical to bone formation and may have many other important roles in the body that are still being studied and discovered.
 Low Vitamin D can affect your cancer risk and Vitamin D supplementation may play a role in preventing skin, colon, prostate and breast cancers.
 It may also have some role in preventing diabetes, high blood pressure, multiple sclerosis, rheumatoid arthritis and even heart disease.

 Vitamin D3 is C27H44O.
 It is also called cholecalciferol or calciol and is different from Vitamin D2 or ergocalciferol.
 Vitamin D stores itself in fat and body tissues, thus blood levels do not necessarily accurately measure a person’s Vitamin D level.
+Some people also go for the procedure of korean plastic surgery to feel confident.

 Function and Activity